 Patrick Hamilton, Teacher

-Patrick is a practicing Theravada Buddhist since 1965.
+Patrick has been a practicing Theravada Buddhist since 1965.
 He has been a student of Ven.
 H. Gunaratana since their first meeting in 1970.
 He has also been privileged to study with Ven.
 Chogyam Trungpa Rinpoche, Ven.
 Geshe Lhundup Sopa, Ven.
 Y. Rahula, Ven.
 K Uparatana, and Ven.
 Sobhana Bhikkhuni.

 Patrick’s doctoral work focused on Contemporary Developments in Theravada Buddhism/Sri Lanka.
 He visits Sri Lanka frequently and maintains good relations with the numerous emerging meditation centers there.
 Patrick left a career as a South Asian Policy Analyst with the U.S. Government in 2008 to focus on his work with the Sackler/Freer Gallery, Capitol Hill Village, Food & Friends, Machik, and YindaYin.